DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 Access cards can be directly created and used on their own, or intermediately created and used by higher level permission-granting concepts such as Roles, Groups and Shares.
 Regardless of what is granting a particular permission to a particular user, we will always find a low-level access card responsible for granting that permission.

-One major advantage of this separation of concerns is it enables all kinds of high-level concepts to grant permissions in a unidirectional fashion with the ACL framework.
+One major advantage of this separation of concerns is it enables all kinds of high-level concepts to grant permissions in a unidirectional fashion understood by the ACL framework.

 ## Table of Contents